 Effective rabbit control requires integration of different methods.
 Any single technique used in isolation is less effective than two or more techniques carefully combined.
 When reliance is placed on only one technique and follow-up control is not implemented, initial gains are lost as rabbits will readily recolonise in the absence of further control.

 The biological control method used is the rabbit calicivirus disease (rabbit haemorrhagic disease virus).
 This has proved more effective in wetter parts of the country than in drier regions.
-Australia currently has only one strain of calicivirus which is relatively stable.
-It is found rabbits are developing genetic resistance to infection.
-Research is being undertaken to identify new field strains to release in Australia.
-Council releases Calicivirus periodically in conjunction with other members of UFAAG.
+Council releases new strains of calicivirus periodically in conjunction with other members of SNVPC under the direction of Local Land Services NSW.

-Foxes are scheduled as a Key Threatening Process under the Threatened Species Conservation Act and have been declared pest species by the NSW government.
-They are major predators of wildlife.
+Foxes are scheduled as a Key Threatening Process under the Threatened Species Conservation Act and have been declared pest species by the NSW government. foxes are major predators of native wildlife.

 Control of urban foxes is made complex by their interactions and proximity with humans.
-Foxes are extremely cunning and difficult to trap.
 Council has found that the most effective and humane method of fox control is through the implementation of a strategic shooting program, conducted under strict controls.
-Fox baiting using 1080 baits is an alternative control method and can be done in designated areas under a permit from NSW Agriculture.
-Any fox baiting program undertaken by Council shall take place at least 150m from any residential dwelling.
-Public notifications and advertisements will inform the community if and when any fox baiting program is conducted by Council.
+Council employs licenced feral animal control specialists to conduct fox and rabbits shoots in several locations in the LGA.